Green Lantern: Beware My Power: Production

-The film was announced in October 2021 during the second DC FanDome event.
+Green Lantern: Beware My Power was announced in October 2021 during the second DC FanDome event.
 Aldis Hodge, who was cast as Hawkman in the DC Extended Universe (DCEU) film Black Adam, was cast as John Stewart along with the rest of the voice cast.
+Brian Bloom replaces Charlie Weber as Adam Strange, who voiced the character in DC Showcase: Adam Strange.

 Release

-The film premiered July 22, 2022, at San Diego Comic-Con and was released on July 26 on DVD, Blu-ray, and 4K.
+Green Lantern: Beware My Power premiered July 22, 2022, at San Diego Comic-Con and was released on July 26 on DVD, Blu-ray, and 4K.

 Reception

 Samantha Nixon of IGN gave the film a 4 out of 10, criticizing the large number of characters introduced, not giving John Stewart a satisfying backstory, and not fulfilling the potential of its comic book inspiration.
 They praised the animation of facial expressions and fights.
-Sam Stone of Comic Book Resources praised the pacing, action set pieces, and cast, particularly Hodge as John Stewart.
+Sam Stone of Comic Book Resources praised the pacing, action set pieces, and cast, particularly Aldis Hodge as John Stewart.

-The film has earned $658,139 from domestic home video sales.
+Green Lantern: Beware My Power has earned $740,607 from domestic home video sales.